Jim Adams

 Honouring Orange Shirt Day at BPL

 Orange Shirt Day grew out of Phyllis (Jack) Webstad’s story of having her new orange shirt taken away on her first day of residential school.
-Today, it is a national initiative to reflect on the harmful legacy of residential schools and commit to the ongoing process of reconciliation.
+September 30 is also National Day for Truth and Reconciliation, a national initiative to reflect on the harmful legacy of residential schools and commit to the ongoing process of reconciliation.

 Canada’s residential school system was part of a purposeful attempt by the government to erase all aspects of First Nations, Inuit and Métis culture.
 From 1883 to 1997, over 150,000 children were taken from their families, often by force.
 Abuse within residential schools was widespread, and thousands of children never returned home.